-All incidents of prejudice based behaviour are reported to our senior learning mentor and she will investigate in the same way as she does other types of bullying behaviour.
+All incidents of prejudice based behaviour are reported to our senior learning mentor who will investigate in the same way as other types of bullying behaviour.

 All prejudiced based incidents will be recorded and reported to the governors and the local authority.
+The Local Authority only require bullying incidents / numbers and the category.